July 2006 – 1st Our Way Home Peace Event and Reunion

 Watch video excerpts from Senator McGovern’s history making keynote address at the 2006 Our Way Home Peace Event and Reunion war-resister conference.

 Remembering and thanking Tom Hayden, co-founder of Students for a Democratic Society during the US War in Vietnam, Chicago Eight trial activist, California senator and as such an award winning environmental leader.

 Excerpts from his presentation at the OWHR 2006 event at the Capital Theatre, Nelson, BC, Canada follows (video)

-OWHR Institute Director, Isaac Romano, providing a welcome at the 2006 Our Way Home Peace Event and Reunion to over 500 attendees at the Saturday, July 8, 2006 afternoon historic unveiling of “The Welcoming Peace Sculpture” (3ft. bronze).
+OWHR Institute Director, Isaac Romano provided a welcome at the 2006 Our Way Home Peace Event and Reunion to over 500 attendees at the Saturday, July 8, 2006 afternoon historic event.
 Isaac’s remarks welcomed the conference attendees and spoke to the important contribution to Canadian life made be the American’s who found refuge and made their lives in Canada during the US war in Vietnam and during the US invasions in Iraq and Afghanistan.
 Isaac’s remarks emphasized and thanked the thousands of Canadian that assisted these Americans of conscience, then (during the Vietnam War) and now during the US wars in the Middle East and North Africa.